oktadev/okta-blog/_source/_posts/2019-12-12-tutorial-kotlin-beginners-guide.md

 okta.oauth2.client-secret=$clientSecret
 ```

-Edit `KotlinSpringBootApplication` located the package `com.okta.developer` to add a controller mapping that will print a welcome message in the browser window.
+Edit `KotlinSpringBootApplication` located in the package `com.okta.developer` to add a controller mapping that will print a welcome message in the browser window.

 ```kotlin
 package com.okta.developer